mlswg/mls-protocol/draft-ietf-mls-protocol.md

 functions will need to refer to the other clients using some identifier.
 MLS clients have a few types of identifiers, with different operational properties.

-The Credentials presented by the clients in a group, authenticate application-level identifiers for the clients.
+The Credentials presented by the clients in a group authenticate application-level identifiers for the clients.
 These identifiers may not uniquely identify clients.
 For example, if a user has multiple devices that are all present in an MLS group, then those devices' clients could all present the